-Users of those third-party websites can also get the latest updates on outages and downtimes.
+Users of those third-party websites can also get the latest updates on outages and downtime.

 The next time ATT internet starts acting up, make sure that your WiFi router has plenty of space around it so as not to interfere with other electronic devices such as TVs and microwaves- if possible, don’t put them too close together!
 You also want to avoid thick walls made out of concrete and metal.